vishvAsa/vedAH_yajuH/atharva/shaunakam/rUDha-saMhitA/whitney/notes/19/_index.md

 "*jivā́s*-verses"; 3.
 5 and 19.
 12, citing *ā́ devā́nam;* 3.
 9, citing
 *devásya tvā;* 28.
 14, citing *yád agne yā́ni kā́ni cit;* and 37.
 19,
 citing *sahásrabāhus*.
-Of these, the *devásya tvā*, the "*jīvā́s*-verses," and the *ā́ devā́nām* are cited also by Kāuç. and have already been sufficiently discussed.
+Of these, the *devásya tvā*, the "*jīvā́s*-verses," and the *ā́ devā́nām* are cited also by Kāuś. and have already been sufficiently discussed.
 Of the remaining three: the *puruṣa* hymn (*sahásrabāhus:* xix.
 6) ​appears also in RV.VS.TA.SV.;
 and the verse *yád agne yā́ni kā́ni cit* (xix.
-64. 3) is common to RV., and to the Yajus texts, MS.K.Kap.TS.VS.; while the *apratiratka* hymn (*āçúḥ çíçānaḥ:* xix.
+64. 3) is common to RV., and to the Yajus texts, MS.K.Kap.TS.VS.; while the *apratiratka* hymn (*āśúḥ śíśānaḥ:* xix.
 13. 2 ff.) is found in RV. and the Yajus texts just named and in SV. also.⌋

 ⌊**Divisions of the book.**—The *prapāṭhaka*-division is not found in